 Using repeated elements on a layout can be pleasing to the viewer.
 Repetition is repeating a single element through the design.
 We can call a grid a repetition of lines because it creates a certain consistency.
 In layout design, repetition is shown through the folio placement to help viewers find their way in a book or magazine.
 The same folio placement creates continuity in the repetition.

 In a website, repetition is seen on the menu placement, which gives the viewers a constant placement that can make them feel comfortable and familiar.
 Repetition can also be achieved by repeating elements in a design like a logo or a tagline in a brand development project.
 Below, the repetition of waves gives a feeling that the page is endless.
 That's why in the principles of design, repetition is relevant.

 Principles of Design: Pattern

-Pattern is the repetition of more than one design element.
+In principles of design, pattern is the repetition of more than one design element.
 While repetition focuses on a single element being repeated, pattern refers to multiple elements repeated throughout a design (e.g. wallpapers and backgrounds).

 A seamless pattern is a repeated set of elements that flows without a flaw to create a unit.
 You can see seamless patterns predominantly in interior design when using tiles.
 The use of patterns can enhance the viewer's experience and the look of a final design.